 Activities undertaken on site could potentially have some localised and short-term noise impacts in proximity to the works.
-The road works will, for example, require a range of ancillary plant, vehicles and NRMM for cold milling in preparation for carriageway resurfacing.
-Noise will also be generated by using breakers (jackhammers), chipping hammers, use of rollers, etc. As a result, there is potential for noise and vibration effects to residential properties within the local area, the closest of which are approx. 70m from the scheme.
+The works will, for example, require a range of ancillary plant, vehicles and NRMM for carriageway resurfacing.
+Noise will also be generated by loading/unloading materials, through the use of breakers (jackhammers)

+and rollers along with during vehicle movement etc. As a result, there is potential for noise and vibration effects.